Help save St Thomas the Martyr Church!

 St Thomas the Martyr Church is a 12th century jewel in Oxford’s crown with a wonderful history, set near to Oxford Railway Station and the Said Business School.
 However, time has taken its toll, and this wonderful building is at risk with major work required to save its nave roof, and clock tower from further decline.
 Much modernisation work is also required internally, while externally restoration is required to the churchyard, including its graves, gates, walls and fencing.

-We are launching a £250,000 appeal and hope that you can support us.
+We have launched a £250,000 appeal and hope that you can support us.
 Information about donating can be found below.
 If you would like to hear more about the appeal or get involved in helping us to fundraise, please don’t hesitate to contact us on info@sbarnabas.org.uk

 Thank you and we look forward to hearing from you.